-The size of the deposit will vary depending on how quickly you want to get onto the property ladder.
-If you are in a hurry, the minimum deposit you need is 5%, however this will incur the added cost of LMI.
+The size of the deposit will vary depending on how quickly you want to buy.
+If you are looking to buy quickly, the minimum deposit you need is 5%, however this will incur the added cost of lender's mortgage insurance (LMI).

-Typically, any deposit less than 20% of the purchase price will require LMI which is a one-off premium paid by the borrower that protects the lender.
+Typically, any deposit less than 20% of the purchase price will require LMI.
+This is a one-off premium paid by the borrower that protects the lender.

-The good news is you don’t have to have the cash saved to cover this cost as some lenders, like Liberty, give you the option to add this cost onto your loan amount, so you can pay this over the life of the loan.
+The good news is you don’t have to have the cash saved to cover this cost.
+Some lenders, like Liberty, give you the option to add this cost onto your loan amount, so you can pay this over the life of the loan.

 Extra costs to consider

-Other important elements to consider when purchasing a property are:
+Other costs to consider when purchasing a property include: